Penn State fraternity hazing scandal: Alleged perpetrators

 Ems (age 19) gained additional charges: hazing, furnishing alcohol to a minor, and unlawful acts relative to liquor stemming from forcing a pledge to drink massive amounts of alcohol in September 2016, sending him to a clinic with blood gushing out of his forehead.
 Braxton Becker (age 20), who had the charge of tampering with evidence dropped against him, was charged with it again (and later acquitted) after new footage suggested he deleted the footage that led to these new charges.
 Becker was also charged with (and acquitted of) obstructing administration of law and charged with (and convicted of) hindering apprehension.
+Additional investigations led to the discovery of a drug trafficking ring headquartered in Beta Theta Pi, and Becker faced additional charges of "seven felony counts of possession with intent to deliver, three felony counts of criminal use of a communication facility, four misdemeanor counts of possession with intent to deliver, and one misdemeanor count of possession of drug paraphernalia."
+Becker's involvement in the scandal led to a two year probation sentencing and a $5,000 fine.
 On November 1, 2017, Lars Kenyon claimed "the judge got it right" and Kenyon had to "[figure] some stuff out".
 In November 2017, at least 26 members face charges.

 Commonwealth of Pennsylvania v.
 Beta Theta Pi - Alpha Upsilon et al.

 On August 11, 2017, on the fifth day of the preliminary hearing, it was announced by lead investigators that basement footage from the bid acceptance on February 2, 2017, had been deleted by a defendant already charged in the case.
 Lead prosecutor Centre County District Attorney Stacy Parks Miller noted that additional charges would be filed as a result of this finding.

 On the same day, defense attorneys for a number of the defendants started to blame Tim Bream, the Penn State Nittany Lions football head athletic trainer and Beta Theta Pi live-in advisor.
 He was present during the night of Tim Piazza's bid acceptance, although he has never been charged in the case.
 After unsuccessful attempts by attorneys to have Bream subpoenaed, the judge in the case ordered that Bream have his hearing on possible contempt of court and avoiding his subpoena.

 On February 8, 2019, Parks Miller received a law license suspension of one year and one day for communicating improperly with judges and defense attorneys.
 Parks Miller was defended by Bruce Castor throughout the trial.
 Parks Miller was reinstated to practice law in September 2021.